RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ### `<rh-picture>` <rh-tag icon="notification-fill" color="purple">Planned</rh-tag>

-We're now in the early stages of developing an art direction element for these kinds of scenarios, tentatively named `<rh-picture>`.
-The following speculative code block shows how the element may be used in the future to enable responsive themable graphics
+We’re now in the early stages of developing an art direction element for these scenarios, tentatively named `<rh-picture>`.
+The following speculative code block shows how the element may be used in the future to enable responsive themable graphics.

 ```html rhcodeblock
 <rh-surface role="section"